ark-sys/scalehub/README.md

 - **load_generators** : Deploys a set of load generators that test Flink

 - **datastreamapps** : Deploys both flink and kafka in one command

+:point_up: You may want to run one of the applications with a different image.
+For that, you can modify **vars/main.yaml** file located in roles' folder of the application.

 ## Configuration
 The conf folder contains the configuration files for the project, specifically the configuration file for Scalehub.
 You can specify a custom path for the configuration file using the `-c` or `--conf` option when running the shub script.